peyha/dex-slippage-evaluator/README.md

 ## Requirements

 - You should set a Node Provider URL in your $RPC_URL environment variable.
 This RPC_URL should handle the specified chain.
+On base, the public RPC is `https://mainnet.base.org`

 `export RPC_URL=<Provider_URL>`